Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-\item Full evaluation (hereafter, full-reduction): the evaluation to a result term with no redexes.
-Full-reduction with open terms is essential in optimisation by partial evaluation and type-checking in proof-assistants and automated reasoning, \eg~\cite{GL02,Cre07,ACPPW08,SR15,ABM15}.\footnote{Many authors use `strong reduction' rather than `full-reduction'.
+\item Full evaluation (hereafter, `full-reduction'): evaluation to a result term with no redexes.
+Full-reduction with open terms is fundamental in optimisation by partial evaluation and type-checking in proof-assistants and automated reasoning, \eg~\cite{GL02,Cre07,ACPPW08,SR15,ABM15}.
+Many authors use `strong reduction' rather than `full-reduction'.
 However, `strong' is the antonym of `weak' which only refers to the non-evaluation of abstractions.
-Also, strong reduction may be confused with `strong normalisation' which is a property of terms (fn.\,\ref{fn:strongly-normalising}, p.\,\pageref{fn:strongly-normalising}).
-We use `full-reduction' \cite{SR15} for these reasons, with a dash to make it a technical name. } \end{itemize} These evaluation properties \emph{and their interaction} give rise to different kinds of final results and properties.
-For example, a weak and strict strategy does not evaluate the abstractions within the operands of the redexes it does evaluate.
-A non-weak and head strategy does not evaluate the neutrals within the abstractions it does evaluate. \end{enumerate} In a previous work \cite{GPN14}, we showed that given an eval-readback evaluator \texttt{rb}\,$\circ$\,\texttt{ev}, its one-step equivalence with a given eval-apply evaluator \texttt{ea} can be proven \emph{in code} using the `lightweight fusion by fixed-point promotion' program transformation of \cite{OS07}, which we hereafter abbreviate as LWF.
-(We also hereafter abbreviate evaluator names using two letters (\eg\ `\texttt{rb}', `\texttt{ev}', etc.) like \cite{Ses02}, to fit their code and natural semantics definitions in running text and figures.)
-The transformation fuses \texttt{rb}\,$\circ$\,\texttt{ev} into \texttt{ea} by means of strategy-preserving, simple and syntactic program-transformation steps that are embeddable in a compiler's inlining optimisation.
-The LWF transformation had been previously used in the literature on derivations by program transformation of operational semantics devices, but in `syntactic-correspondence' proofs between small-step evaluators and abstract machines to fuse the decomposition and recomposition steps, \eg\ \cite{Dan05,DM08,DJZ11}.
+Full-reduction `goes under lambda' (non-weak) and also under neutrals (non-head).
+Also, strong reduction may be confused with `strong normalisation' which is a property of terms.\footnote{A term is strongly-normalising when all its evaluation sequences converge on a normal form \cite{Bar84}.} Thus, we use `full-reduction' \cite{SR15} with a dash to make it a technical name. \end{itemize} These evaluation criteria \emph{and their interaction} give rise to different kinds of final results and properties.
+For example, a weak and strict strategy does not evaluate the abstractions within the operands of redexes it does evaluate.
+A non-weak and head strategy does not evaluate the neutrals within the abstractions it does evaluate.

-In \cite{GNS14}, we used LWF to prove the one-step equivalence of one eval-readback evaluator and one eval-apply evaluator where both implemented one strategy of the gradually-typed lambda calculus.
-However, using LWF for every possible strategy and pair of particular evaluators is menial work.
-Another problem is that LWF is not invertible.
-An eval-readback evaluator is not obtained by `de-fusing' a given eval-readback evaluator.
-The eval-readback evaluator must be conjectured, and then it must LWF-transform to the given eval-apply evaluator.
-Whether an eval-readback evaluator exists for a given eval-apply evaluator, and vice-versa, is part of the open question of expressive power mentioned at the beginning of this section.